QualiTorque/qualitorque.github.io/docs/authentication/service-accounts-for-azure.md

 ---

-If you're using an AKS cluster as your execution host, and you want to run Terraform that deploys resources on Azure, you can use a Azure Workload Identity (valid for AKS clusters version 1.22+) that allows the cluster to securely authenticate with Azure using K8s service account and an Open ID connect (OIDC) token.
+If you're using an AKS cluster as your agent, and you want to run Terraform that deploys resources on Azure, you can use a Azure Workload Identity (valid for AKS clusters version 1.22+) that allows the cluster to securely authenticate with Azure using K8s service account and an Open ID connect (OIDC) token.
 For a step-by-step tutorial, see [Video: Connecting a new agent and using it in a blueprint](#video-connecting-a-new-agent-and-using-it-in-a-blueprint).

 The basic process is as follows: